linode/docs/docs/guides/websites/hosting/host-a-website-with-high-availability/index.md

 For instructions on how to install this component, follow our guide on [Getting Started with NodeBalancers](/docs/products/networking/nodebalancers/get-started/).
 Be sure to use the *private* IP addresses of your application servers when adding nodes to your backend.

 {{< note >}}
 NodeBalancers are an add-on service.
 Be aware that adding a NodeBalancer will create an additional monthly charge to your account.
-Please see our [Billing and Payments](/docs/guides/understanding-billing-and-payments/#additional-linode-services) guide for more information.
+See [NodeBalancer Pricing](https://www.linode.com/pricing/#nodebalancers) guide for more information.
 {{< /note >}}

 ## WordPress (Optional)